raspberrypilearning/dancing-unicorn-rainbow/en/step_5.md

 You will now connect your circuit and base rainbow colour to Scratch so you can use Scratch programming to control the LED.

++ Open up Scratch 2 on your Raspberry Pi.
+Reminder: this will not work with the online version or with Sratch 1.4.

 + In the last step, you connected your LED to **GPIO 3V3**.
 This is the pin to connect to if you are testing your LED.
 You now need to connect your LED to a pin you can control with Scratch (for example, **GPIO 17**).

 + Follow these instructions to control your LED with Scratch: